Airshows and Aircraft

 The performers in the SUN 'n FUN Aerospace Expo Air Show are truly master pilots.
 Read below to learn more about each of our extraordinary performers.

 In 1946, the Chief of Naval Operations, Admiral Chester Nimitz, had a vision to create a flight exhibition team in order to raise the public's interest in naval aviation and boost Navy morale.
 In the 1940's, we thrilled audiences with our precision combat maneuvers in the F6 Hellcat, the F8 Bearcat and the F9 Panther.
-During the 1950's, we refined our demonstration with aerobatic maneuvers in the F9 Cougar and F-11 Tiger and introduced the first six-plane delta formation, still flown to this day.
+During the 1950's, we refined our demonstration in the F9 Cougar and F-11 Tiger and introduced the first six-plane delta formation.
 By the end of the 1960's, we were flying the F-4 Phantom, the only two seat aircraft flown by the delta formation.
-In 1974, we transitioned to the A-4 Skyhawk, a smaller and lighter aircraft with a tighter turning radius allowing for a more dynamic flight demonstration.
-In 1986, we celebrated our 40th Anniversary by unveiling the Boeing F/A-18 Hornet, which we still fly to this day.
+In 1974, we transitioned to the A-4 Skyhawk, a smaller and lighter aircraft allowing for a more dynamic flight demonstration.
+In 1986, we celebrated our 40th Anniversary by unveiling the Boeing F/A-18 Hornet.
+In 2021, we are proud to be flying the fully redesigned and upgraded F18 Super Hornets in celebration of our 75th anniversary!

 Mike Goulian doesn’t just fly an air show; he attacks it.
 Millions of air show spectators around the globe have witnessed the ferocity of a Mike Goulian air show performance.
 Every roll, pull, and tumble of his flight is a deliberate execution of precision.
 With his aggressive approach to the air show arena, Mike Goulian has mastered the ability to convey his message of passion through flight.
 He is also a contender in the Red Bull Air Race World Championship.
 There he competes in the prestigious Master Class, flying at exotic venues in front of millions of people around the world.
 Despite Mike’s successes he remains humble and accessible to organizers and fans alike.
 This rare combination has made Mike Goulian an unforgettable air show favorite.